apache/jena/docs/fuseki-main.md

 We strongly recommend that users use the latest official Apache releases of Jena Fuseki in preference to any older versions or of development builds.

+Fuseki requires Java7.

+> _@@ Not ready yet_
-It is also available via maven
+It is also available as a Java web application WAR file via maven.

-See "[Using Jena with Apache Maven](maven.html)" for full details.

     <dependency>
        <groupId>org.apache.jena</groupId>